MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/oc-conv-state-chat-disconnect.md

 - The customer navigated away from or closed the browser tab or app during the conversation.
 In some mobile devices, locking the screen or switching apps can also disconnect the chat.

-- The customer's internet connectivity was lost, or the customer had some network or system issue.
+- The customer lost internet connectivity, or had a network or system issue.

-If the customer returns to the same chat widget within three minutes of one of the listed reasons, then they can continue the conversation.
-But, if the customer stays disconnected for more than three minutes, and then reopens the chat widget, a new chat will begin.
+If the customer returns to the same chat widget within three minutes of any of the listed reasons, then they can continue the conversation.
+But, if the customer stays disconnected for more than three minutes and then reopens the chat widget, a new chat will begin.

 >[!NOTE]